As I mentioned in my last post, getting better at a skill or task or relationship is often incremental rather than monumental.

 While we wait for the monumental to appear, we miss the incremental changes that are well within our grasp.

 Perhaps a failing marriage cannot be transformed overnight.
-That’s looking for a monumental change to save the day (and you’re probably hoping to buy real estate with no money down).
+That’s looking for a monumental change to save the day (and you’re probably hoping to buy real estate with no money down) by the way if you decide to do buy a real estate project contact this company https://www.asifoam.com/san-diego/.
 However, if we think incrementally, we can begin with a simple gesture of gratitude that forms the first step towards repairing the breach.
 We might start by taking out the trash without being asked.
 It could be a short, hand-written note left in a purse or briefcase.
 Incremental change recognizes the power of small gestures.

 Do monumental breakthroughs happen?
 They do.
 I’ve seen people grow in ways and at rates no one ever imagined.
 I’ve also seen good people grow frustrated because the big breakthrough never comes.